google/fhir-data-pipes/doc/docs/installation_pipeline.md

 Parquet files are output when `outputParquetPath` is set.

-- `outputParquetPath` - The file path to write Parquet files to, e.g., `./tmp/parquet/`.
+- `outputParquetPath` - The file path to write Parquet files to, e.g.
+  `./tmp/parquet/`.
 Default: empty string, which does not output Parquet files.
 - `secondsToFlushParquetFiles` - The number of seconds to wait before flushing all Parquet writers with non-empty content to files.
 Use `0` to disable.